 - Identify who could take on the role of a wellbeing guardian.

 - Once appointed, hold regular meetings with them so they know the organisation's health and wellbeing agenda and what they need to push for at board level.

 Identify who could take on the role of being a wellbeing guardian in your organisation.

-- Build a successful and effective relationship with your wellbeing guardian by reading gaining board buy-in and support page and our staff wellbeing - responsibilities for leaders description for an understanding of the key responsibilities at board level.
+- Build a successful and effective relationship with your wellbeing guardian by reading gaining board buy-in and support page, including our staff wellbeing responsibilities for leaders description, for an understanding of the key responsibilities at board level.